Agente404/pico8pi/wifi/README.md

-This script is based on the work Albert Chaharbakhshi.
+Based on the work of [raspberrypiconnect.com](http://www.raspberryconnect.com/network/item/315-raspberry-pi-3-auto-wifi-hotspot-if-no-internet)

-You can see the tutorial on [his blog](https://albeec13.github.io/2017/09/26/raspberry-pi-zero-w-simultaneous-ap-and-managed-mode-wifi/).